+of a marketic

-- human contacts: the Soviet Union has taken no new steps and a mixed pattern of performance continues to apply; most Eastern countries have now solved a varying proportion of family reunification cases with certain Allies, undoubtedly with an eye to Belgrade, and taken a few other small steps.
-A new citizenship directive in Czechoslovakia, however, has slowed down the resolution of reunification cases vis-à-vis some Allies.
-The general position remains one of some limited improvement in certain areas since Helsinki (paragraphs 29-34); - information: there has still been little real improvement since Helsinki in the dissemination of and public access to Western printed, broadcast and filmed information.
+human contacts: the Soviet Union has taken no new steps and a mixed pattern of performance continues to apply; most Eastern countries have now solved a varying proportion of family reunification cases with certain Allies, undoubtedly with an eye to Belgrade, and taken a few other small steps.
+The general position remains one of some limited improvement in certain areas since Helsinki (paragraphs 29-34);

+some limited improvement in certain areas since Helsinki (paragraphs 29-34);

+- information: there has still been little real improvement since Helsinki in the dissemination of and public access to Western printed, broadcast and filmed information.
 Hungary, however, has adopted a much less restrictive television programming policy.
-Earlier improvements in working conditions for journalists in the USSR and some other Eastern countries remain counterbalanced in 1977 by increased difficulties as a result of Eastern sensitivity to Western reporting on dissidents and internal affairs (paragraphs 36-41); - CBMs: while the Soviet Union has continued to notify only large-scale manoruvres, it has shown greater interest in implementing the CBMs provisions by inviting a larger number than usual of observers to attend a manoeuvre and sending observers for the first time to four Allied manoeuvres (paragraphs 2C-22); - economic questions: there has been little change in Eastern performance since April 1977; Hungary has been the most active.
-There are still virtually no significant improvements in areas of particular Western interest such as access to information and contacts (paragraphs 23-25). - (iv) Apart from Poland the activities of human rights movements in Eastern countries have decreased over the previous period and the movements themselves may have been somewhat weakened, in large part the result of repressive measures by Eastern régimes.
+Earlier improvements in working conditions for journalists in the USSR and some other Eastern countries remain counterbalanced in 1977 by increased difficulties as a result of Eastern sensitivity to Western reporting on dissidents and internal affairs (paragraphs 36-41);

+CBMs: while the Soviet Union has continued to notify only large-scale mano uvres, it has shown greater interest in implementing the CBMs provisions by inviting a larger number than usual of observers to attend a manoeuvre and sending observers for the first time to two Allied manoeuvres (paragraphs 20-22);

+(paragraphs 20-22);

+- economic questions: there has been little change in Eastern performance since April 1977; Hungary has been the most active.
+There are still virtually no significant improvements in areas of particular Western interest such as access to information and contacts (paragraphs 23-25).

+(iv) Apart from Poland the activities of human rights movements in Eastern countries have decreased over the previous period and the movements themselves may have been somewhat weakened, in large part the result of repressive measures by Eastern régimes.
 This underlines the continued general lack of respect of human rights in these states (paragraphs 9, 15-19).

 - (v) Warsaw Pact countries have continued with their criticisms and attacks against Western countries over alleged misinterpretation of Final Act provisions and inadequate compliance with some of them.
 For some months, however, this campaign has been lowered from the level reached early in 1977, in an apparent attempt to encourage a less contentious atmosphere at Belgrade (paragraphs 10, 35, 38, 44). - (vi) Overall Eastern performance still remains far from satisfactory.
 Despite a few positive developments, implementation to date has not, for the most part, involved any fundamental changes in Eastern practices in main areas of Western interest.
 Neither the immediate lead up to Belgrade nor the first months of the Main Meeting itself have produced any significant breakthroughs.
-It remains to be seen if and how the process of implementation will continue during the remainder of the Belgrade Meeting and thereafter.
+It remains to be seen if and how the process of implementation will continue during the remainder of the Belgrade Meeting and thereafter (paragraphs 7-8).